JayDaley/tao/Participating in IETF Meetings.md

 You will automatically be subscribed to a meeting-specific announcement list and, unless you opt-out, you will automatically be subscribed to a meeting-specific email list.
 Discussions on the meetings list can be high volume and fairly wide-ranging about meeting-specific issues, but it is also a channel for sharing information that many find useful to understand what is going on during the meeting itself.
 Topics often include information about local mass transit, interesting sites to see, desire to buy or sell a social event ticket, and so on.
 Local experts, people who live in the area, often respond to questions and can be very helpful.

 # <a id="agenda">Agenda for the Week</a>
 The agenda for each meeting is available online on a mobile-friendly web page.
-Please note that changes can happen up to the last minute, such as cancelling a WG meeting.
+Please note that changes can happen up to the last minute, such as canceling a WG meeting.
 All of the sessions below are listed on the agenda.

 A map showing the hotel layout and, specifically the meeting rooms, is also available with the agenda.
 Room assignments can change as the agenda changes.
 Some Working Groups meet multiple times during a meeting, and every attempt is made to have a Working Group meet in the same room for each session.